Jeru2023/streamlit-chat/README.md

 Chatbox built with streamlit

-This is a Streamlit demo, it works with chatGPT.
-But due to the restriction of text_area component, I'm going to implement another version in next project with cool features.
+This is a Streamlit demo working with chatGPT.
+But due to the restriction of text_area component, only pure text format supported in the chat box.

+I'm going to implement another version in next project with cool features like voice chat, langchain integration with private API etc.

 ![image](https://github.com/Jeru2023/streamlit-chat/blob/main/image/screen.jpg?raw=true)